matthewmiglio/TarkBot/README.md

 # py-TarkBot

-Python bot for Escape From Tarkov.
-Handles flee market and hideout interactions.
+Python bot for Escape From Tarkov for handling flee market and hideout interactions.